masak/alma/ROADMAP.md

 Two things would be worthy enough to produce a v2.0.0 version.
 Either 007 being bootstrapping enough to have both a runtime and a parser written in itself; or 007 having all three of regular macros, syntax macros, and visitor macros.

-## Examples

-XXX Describe how the examples have become a driving force in the issue queue.

 ## Various protocols